Luchanaaaaa/Fatigue-Detection-System/README.md

 ```python
 python main.py
 ```
-Make sure your webcam is enabled and properly set up before starting the application.
+Make sure your webcam is enabled and properly set up before starting the application!

 ## How it Works
 - The application uses a webcam to continuously monitor the user.
-- Facial landmarks are detected using dlib's pre-trained model.
+- Facial landmarks are detected using dlib and Mediapipe's pre-trained model.
-- Eye aspect ratios are calculated to determine the user's level of alertness.
+- Eye aspect ratios and mouth aspect ratios are calculated to determine the user's level of alertness.
-- The system classifies the user's state as active, fatigued, or asleep based on EAR values and provides corresponding alerts.
+- The system classifies the user's state as active, fatigued, or asleep based on EAR and MAR values and provides corresponding alerts.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.